 Rabbit Brush, Chamisa

-Erect, freely branching shrubs to 6 ft. tall, 3 ft. wide; branches are white, with greenish upper surfaces.
-Gray-green and narrow leaves often drop by bloom time in late summer or fall, when branching, flat-topped or somewhat rounded clusters of fluffy flowers appear at stem ends.
-Leaves and stems are strongly aromatic.
-Useful for roadside or naturalistic plantings, revegetation, low-care or no-care borders.
-Numerous subspecies of both plants described below exist; some are better suited than others to the coldest zones.Chrysothamnus nauseosus
+High-desert, Rocky Mountain natives.
+Erect, freely branching shrubs to 6 ft. tall and 3 ft. wide; branches are white, with greenish upper surfaces.
+Gray-green and narrow leaves often drop by bloom time in late summer or fall (especially at lower elevations), when abundant clusters of fluffy flowers appear at stem ends.
+Foliage is aromatic.
+Useful for naturalistic plantings and low-care borders.
+There are numerous subspecies.

 Native over a remarkably wide range, from Saskatchewan and British Columbia, Canada, south to Texas, Sonora, and Baja California.
 This species has very yellow flowers.

 Native to the dry regions of the Southwest and northward to Canada.
 Forms a clump to 1–2 ft. hig...